dsawardekar/wp-imgur/readme.txt

 = Can I revert back to serving images from /wp-content? =

 Yes.
 The plugin does not modify your Media Library in any manner.
-On uninstallation the image paths will immediately revert to the /wp-content paths.
+On deactivation/uninstallation the image paths will immediately revert to the /wp-content paths.

 Additionally you may also empty the images synced to the Imgur Album by